Adopted by the Library Board of Trustees on July 21, 2020.

 - Patrons shall not be permitted to enter the building without a shirt or other covering of their upper bodies, covering of their midsection between waist and thighs, or without shoes or other footwear.
 Patrons whose bodily hygiene is offensive so as to constitute a nuisance to other persons shall be required to leave the building.

 - Patrons are expected to observe all personal safety restrictions mandated by the government during a public health emergency while using library services.
 Restrictions may include, but are not limited to:

 - Wearing a face mask or covering while inside the library, unless unable to for medical reasons

-- Complying with social distancing guidelines, including maintaining 6 feet of distance between themselves and other customers, and by observing directional signage and social distancing markers
+- Complying with social distancing guidelines, including maintaining 6 feet of distance between themselves and other patrons, and by observing directional signage and social distancing markers

 - Adhering to maximum occupancy limits in the building

 - Complying with staff directives relating to safety and social distancing

 - Engaging in any illegal activity not otherwise listed.